osamuaoki/dot-vim/README.md

 * Files in `conf/required.system` and `conf/required.vim` may contain
   comment lines started by either `"` or `#`.

-The exact contents may drift from the above but this should give you fairly good idea how symlinks are used to enable functionalities.
+The exact contents has been changed from the above but this should give you fairly good idea how symlinks are used to enable functionalities.

 `vimconf` is smart enough not to step on user temptations.
 So you can temporarily and directly add plugin package under